 How Often Eye Tests Are Covered by Medicare

-If you’re an Australian resident with a Medicare card, you’re eligible for an eye test by an optometrist (that’s bulk-billed), so there is no out-of-pocket expense.
+If you’re an Australian resident with a Medicare card, you might wonder how often you should get your eyes tested under Medicare, you’re eligible for an eye test by an optometrist (that’s bulk-billed), so there is no out-of-pocket expense.
 For people aged under 65, they can have a bulk-billed eye test every three years.
 For those over 65 years, a bulk-billed test is available yearly.
 Check if your optometrist bulk bills or charges any additional fees at the time of booking.
 Medicare doesn’t cover any cost of glasses, contact lenses, or laser eye surgery.

 Next Steps

-First, if you’re experiencing vision changes or it has been two years since your last eye test, book a consultation.
+First, if you’re experiencing vision changes or if you’re unsure how often you should get your eyes checked, it’s time to book a consultation.
+Regular eye tests are essential, especially if it’s been over two years since your last one.
 Don’t let more time go by.
 Your eyes will be grateful.

-Hopefully, your eyes are healthy, but if your optometrist comes back with concerns about your test results, you may need to consider using an aid to improve your sight.
-This may include glasses, contacts, or laser eye surgery.
+Hopefully, your eyes are healthy, but knowing how often you should get your eyes tested can help catch any potential issues early.
+If your optometrist raises concerns about your test results, you may need to consider corrective options like glasses, contacts, or even laser eye surgery.
 Before committing to any treatment or procedure, you may like to discuss your options and research the best solution for your case.
 Feel free to contact us to find out more about laser eye surgery.

 Contact Lions Laser Vision